emresaracoglu/SimpleTableEditor/README.md

 2. Include it on the web page where you want to use it: `<script src="form_editor.js"></script>` for instance.
 3. Add `class="editable"` to the `<table>` tag.
 4. If you want to be able to update and delete database records, add the special attribute "id-column" to the `<table>` tag, with the value being the column number that contains a unique record identifier.
+Column number means the index, counting from the beginning of the table, the column that contains the buttons having index 0, and the column immediately after it having index 1.

 Planned Features to be Added
 ----------------------------